opensearch-project/documentation-website/_migrations/getting-started-data-migration.md

 ---
 layout: default
-title: Quickstart: Data migration
+title: Getting started with data migration
 nav_order: 10
 ---

-# Getting started: Data migration
+# Getting started with data migration

 This quickstart outlines how to deploy Migration Assistant for OpenSearch and execute an existing data migration using `Reindex-from-Snapshot` (RFS).
 It uses AWS for illustrative purposes.
 However, the steps can be modified for use with other cloud providers.